 Low-priority VMs take advantage of surplus capacity in Azure.
 When you specify low-priority VMs in your pools, Azure Batch can use this surplus, when available.

-The tradeoff for using low-priority VMs is that those VMs may not be available to be allocated or may be preempted at any time, depending on available capacity.
+The tradeoff for using low-priority VMs is that those VMs may not always be available to be allocated, or may be preempted at any time, depending on available capacity.
 For this reason, low-priority VMs are most suitable for certain types of workloads.
 Use low-priority VMs for batch and asynchronous processing workloads where the job completion time is flexible and the work is distributed across many VMs.

 Low-priority VMs are offered at a significantly reduced price compared with dedicated VMs.
 For pricing details, see Batch Pricing.

 Spot VMs are now available for single instance VMs and VM scale sets.
 Spot VMs are an evolution of low-priority VMs, but differ in that pricing can vary and an optional maximum price can be set when allocating Spot VMs.

 Azure Batch pools will start supporting Spot VMs within a few months of them being generally available, with new versions of the Batch APIs and tools.
 Once Spot VM support is available, low-priority VMs will be deprecated - they will continue to be supported using current APIs and tool versions for at least 12 months, to allow sufficient time for migration to Spot VMs.

 Given the characteristics of low-priority VMs, what workloads can and cannot use them?
 In general, batch processing workloads are a good fit, as jobs are broken into many parallel tasks or there are many jobs that are scaled out and distributed across many VMs.

 To maximize use of surplus capacity in Azure, suitable jobs can scale out.

 Occasionally VMs may not be available or are preempted, which results in reduced capacity for jobs and may lead to task interruption and reruns.
 Jobs must therefore be flexible in the time they can take to run.